It’s important for me to teach my kids about red flags in relationships.

 I didn’t have anyone guide me in healthy relationships when I was a teen or young adult and I found myself in toxic patterns.

-We seldom see the red flags while we’re walking past them.
+We seldom see the red flags while we’re walking past them or living with them.

-We want to ignore them.
+We want to ignore the red flags.
 We’ve been taught to only see the best in people.
 We’ve been taught to be polite and compliant.

 I was deceived about so many things.
 I had no power to discern the truth.